ronnieholm/Playground/FlatToTreeStructure/README.md

 # FlatToTreeStructure

-**Work in progress.**

 ## Problem

-A tree may be represented as a table or as an object hierarchy.
+A tree may be represented as table or object hierarchy/graph form.

-This program experiments with converting from a table to an object hierarchy.
-This problems shows up in transforming an SQL result set into an object hierarchy.
+This program experiments with converting a table to an object hierarchy.
+Such problem shows up in many places, such as transforming an SQL result to an object hierarchy.

-In the table below, repetition is indicated by leaving out duplicate values.
+In the table below, repeated values are left out to better show the hierarchical nature of the data:
-Imagine the table rotated 90 degrees clock-wise:

 ```text
 a_id | b_id | c_id